Where to Stay in New York: A First Timers Guide (2025)

 Things to do in Lower Manhattan

-• Take the Staten Island Ferry: if you’re looking for a free ferry ride in New York, take the Staten Island Ferry!
+• Take the Staten Island Ferry: If you’re looking for a free ferry ride in New York, take the Staten Island Ferry!
 You’ll be rewarded with incredible views of the famous NYC skyline.

 • Visit the One World Trade Center: One World Trade Center is synonymous with Lower Manhattan.
-You can admire the building from the outside, or head up to the One World Observatory for epic views of Manhattan.
+You can admire the building from the outside or head up to the One World Observatory for epic views of Manhattan.
 You’ll also find the World Trade Memorial site and 9/11 Museum in the area.

-• Cross the Brooklyn Bridge: the famed Brooklyn Bridge connects the borough of Brooklyn with Lower Manhattan.
+• Cross the Brooklyn Bridge: The famed Brooklyn Bridge connects the borough of Brooklyn with Lower Manhattan.
 And it’s fair to say that no trip to New York would be complete without seeing it for yourself.

 The Brooklyn Bridge